+There are reasons why your home went back on the market!
 No agent or home seller wants to have a home change status from active to pending and then go back to active or back on the market.
-This can stigmatize a home and often times other agents will ask as to why it fell out of escrow.
-They may assume something is wrong with the home and that is the reason the first buyer did not proceed with the purchase.
+This can stigmatize a home and oftentimes other agents will ask as to why it fell out of escrow.
+Buyers may assume something is wrong with the home and that is the reason the first buyer did not proceed with the purchase.
 A home seller may now be concerned that the home is stigmatized with something “wrong” with their home!

 It is important for a listing agent to properly review the offer and ensure that the buyer has the financial documentation to back up the offer.
 The buyer should show proof of the down payment, pre-approval letter and proof of funds for down payment and closing costs.
 A seller does not want to tie up their property without having that information first.

 As a listing agent, the offer is stronger if the financial documentation accompanies the offer!
 There are several reasons that a home can come back on the market!!

 Depending upon the real estate market, the buyer may be working with an agent who is going around from home to home and submitting offers on the property.
 As a result, the buyer may have accepted offers on more than one property.
 This is unscrupulous behavior and unfair to sellers and agents as these buyers are just tying up the homes!

 To avoid having this happen, the listing agent should have a conversation with the buyer’s agent about the sincerity of the buyer’s offer before changing the status in the MLS.